 Population Characteristics

-In 1975, the village was relatively modern and industrialised.
+In 1975, the village was quite modern and industrialised.
 It had a high number of telephones per capita, reflecting its connectedness and relatively high living standards.

 In 2000, the community had aged, with fewer children visible and heard.
 Villagers remarked on a quieter, less vibrant atmosphere compared to 1975.